keptn-sandbox/k6-service/docs/k6-jes-example/README.md

 }
 ```

 This file would be used for K6 performance testing.
-The `http_req_duration` would pass and fail in corresponding services.

 ## Trigger Sequence

-Let's trigger the sequences using the command
+Let's trigger the sequence using the command

 ```
-keptn trigger sequence --sequence k6-pass-seq --project k6-jes --service k6-pass --stage production

-keptn trigger sequence --sequence k6-fail-seq --project k6-jes --service k6-fail --stage production
+keptn trigger sequence --sequence testMyService --project k6-jes --service microserviceA --stage production
 ```

-You can trigger the sequence from Keptn Bridge.
+You can trigger the sequence from Keptn Bridge too.

 ### Success Trigger